GlPortal/glportal-vs/README.md

 *glPortal for Visual Studio 2017*

+Of course this can be improved, its like the first draft.
+But it's quite easy now to built it, just still somewhat annoying to use cmake-gui for nearly every dependency and drag/drop it on Visual Studio to build it, then copy dll's, fix the /MTT setting for the 3 Bullet projects.

+I have too little CMake experience so far, probably it can be all simplified and configured with one CMake script, so nearly no user interaction is needed anymore...
+I don't know yet.

+Probably gonna improve it over the next days and make a simple YouTube video on how to build it from A to Z.

+Since every dependency is build in "Debug" mode, the game can barely reach 20 fps so far.
+Didn't configured it for Release yet.

+If anybody wants to test already, have fun
-Just as reminder, if you are about to regenerate the solution by hand:

-Since Visual Studio doesn't support same file names in subfolders, we have to fix it manually in the solution:
+Just as reminder, if you are about to regenerate the solution by hand: since Visual Studio doesn't support same file names in subfolders, we have to fix it manually in the solution:

-Right-click on RadixEngine/source/simulation/Player.cpp
+ - Right-click on RadixEngine/source/simulation/Player.cpp
  - C/C++ -> output files -> object file name: set it to: $(IntDir)simulation\